SwiftyVK/SwiftyVK/README.md

   func vkShouldUseTokenPath() -> String? {
-    //Called when SwiftyVK need know where a token is located. return //Path to save/read token or nil if should save token to UserDefaults }
+    //Called when SwiftyVK need know where a token is located. return nil //Path to save/read token or nil if should save token to UserDefaults }

+  //ONE OF THESE METHODS IS REQUIRED ACCORDING TO YOUR PLATFORM

   func vkWillPresentView() -> UIViewController {
     //Only for iOS!
     //Called when need to display a view from SwiftyVK.